 There is no such thing as a silly question and David is happy to answer all of your questions.
 David has had a number of hair restoration procedures himself including FUT, FUE and beard hair transplants.
 He has also been using Propecia (finasteride) for over 12 years and also had PRP treatments.
 You can read about David’s most recent treatment at The Maitland Clinic in his blog.

-David is well versed in explaining the differences between the two main hair restoration techniques and the benefits of the non-surgical options to retain and possibly thicken your existing hair.
-We wish to find the best solution for you as an individual.
+David is well versed in explaining the differences between the two main hair restoration techniques and the general principles of the non-surgical options to retain and possibly thicken existing hair.
+Understanding these principles is the basis of finding the best solution for you as an individual.

-At The Maitland Clinic, we don’t recommend hair transplant surgery to those that would benefit from non-surgical options in the first instance and often patients will leave having been told that surgery is not yet the best option for them.
+At The Maitland Clinic, we don’t recommend hair transplant surgery to those who would benefit from non-surgical options in the first instance.
+Often patients will leave having been told that surgery is not yet the best option for them.

 A very common point of discussion is the recovery period after surgery and how soon will someone be able to return to work.
 Most patients can return to work 10-14 days after surgery if they wish no one to know that anything has taken place as these photos demonstrate.

 Patient pre-op and 14 days post-op